-If you only need a short answer to a question, stop by your coworker’s desk and ask in person, or simply send him or her an email.
+If you only need a short answer to a question, stop by your coworker’s desk and ask in person or send an email.
 You may also want to incorporate small, casual meeting spaces for impromptu chats between just a few employees.
-This will provide designated areas for coworkers to meet at a moment’s notice in order to discuss something that may only require 10 or 15 minutes of talking time.
+This will provide designated areas for coworkers to meet at a moment’s notice to discuss something that may only require 10 or 15 minutes of talking time.

 2. Make Sure All Participants Are Relevant to the Topic

 On the same wavelength, only invite relevant participants to your meetings.
 Filling a conference room with excess people will hinder productivity.
 Rather than inviting a whole team to a given meeting, you may want to invite one team member and have them relay action items to others in the group.
 Who you invite to your meetings will largely depend on the topic and who it affects, but remember that more is not always merrier when it comes to meetings.

 It can be very easy to go off topic in a meeting—especially with many participants.
 If you are the organizer, you may want to set an agenda and distribute it the day before to prevent off-topic conversations.
 This will keep everyone on the same page and provide an easy outline for everything that needs to be discussed in the allotted time.

 4. Keep an Eye on the Clock

 The first step toward good time management during a meeting is scheduling it for the appropriate amount of time.
 Although you don’t want to waste time by scheduling a meeting for too long of a time slot, you also want to make sure your expectations for how long a meeting will take are realistic—don’t try to do too much in a small amount of time.
 Stay aware of what time it is throughout the meeting so you can cover everything you want to within the given time.